WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 6. On the **Request Certificates** page, select the **Archive User** check box, select **Enroll**, and then select **Finish**.

-7. Refresh the console, then expand **Personal** and select **Certificates**.
+7. Refresh the console, expand **Personal**, and then select **Certificates**.

    > Note that a certificate is issued to Oscar based on the Archive User certificate template.

 8. Simulate the loss of a private key by deleting the certificate.
-In the central pane, right-click or access the context menu for the certificate that you just enrolled, select **Delete**, and then select **Yes** to confirm.
+In the central pane, right-click or access the context menu for the certificate you just enrolled, select **Delete**, and then select **Yes** to confirm.

 9. Switch to **LON-DC1**.